 By testing your website for accessibility, you can identify the issues that affect how well someone can access and use your website.
 You can then solve these issues one by one with the right tools and guidance – based on the findings from the audit.

-Ultimately, conducting an accessibility audit can help your organization make great strides.
+Ultimately, conducting an accessibility audit can help your organisation make great strides.
 To name just a few of the benefits of an accessibility audit:

 - Reach more people and improve customer loyalty

-- Differentiate your brand and your company from competitors' websites
+- Differentiate your brand and your company from your competitors’ websites

 - Help design your website and improve the user experience